-1. Use the right grow lights
+1. Use the right grow lights for your greenhouse

 Lighting plays a crucial role in the proper development of plants especially, in the seedling stage.